Theo-Messi/Theo-Docs/docs/src/en/ESXI/ESXI-02.md

 ---
-title: ESXI写盘
+title: ESXI write disk
 ---

-## Ventoy 写盘
+## Ventoy write disk

-- U 盘插入 PC
+- Insert the USB flash drive into the PC
-- 电脑运行 Ventoy2Disk.exe
+- The computer is running Ventoy2Disk.exe
-- Ventoy 配置选项中将分区类型改为 GPT,安全启动支持打勾
+- Change the partition type to GPT in the Ventoy configuration options, and check the secure boot support

-## Balenaetcher 写盘
+## Balenaetcher write disk

-- U 盘插入 PC
+- Insert the USB flash drive into the PC
-- 电脑运行 Balenaetcher
+- Computer running Balenaetcher
-- 从文件烧录-选择 U 盘-现在烧录
+- Burn from file-select USB flash drive-burn now